KK3003/2D_Game_2/README.md

-# Virus-Survivor-Save-the-World
-Virus Survivor - Save the World 2D platformer game
+# Virus Survivor Save the World
 This is a 2D project made using Unity and C#.
-In this project I have created 2D platformer game.
+It is a 2D platformer game kind of similar to Mario.
+Player needs to kill the enimies coming in the way and clear all the levels.
 ___
+# Features
+The functionalities used in this project include:
+  * Spritesheet - To create character sprites and UI sprites configurable for the project
+  * Animator - To create player animations and enemy animations
+  * DOTween - To create UI animations
+  * Object Pooling - Used to create pool of bullets
+  * Enemy AI - Enemy AI to battle with player and patrolling
 ___
 # Screenshots
 ___